Rinat Akhmetov: SCM Group

 Capital investments SCM made in 2024 reached nearly $1 billion, primarily focused on restoring and enhancing the security of key enterprises.
 Most of these funds were allocated to the capital repair of thermal power plant unit installations, drilling of oil and gas wells, opening new coal mining longwalls, capital and routine maintenance of metallurgical equipment, and infrastructure improvements.

+Over four years of war, by March 2026, SCM companies owned by businessman Rinat Akhmetov had invested around $4 billion in rebuilding infrastructure destroyed by Russia, developing new facilities and modernising production.
+Of that amount, nearly $1 billion was directed specifically to the urgent restoration of infrastructure facilities destroyed as a result of Russian shelling and massive air attacks.

+SCM businesses and companies owned by Rinat Akhmetov paid $2.2 billion in taxes in 2025.
+In total, more than $8 billion in taxes has been paid over the four years since the start of the full-scale invasion.

+Capital investment in 2025 reached nearly $1.4 billion.
+The lion's share was directed towards rebuilding infrastructure destroyed by Russia and protecting key enterprises, while SCM companies also invested heavily in modernising production, strengthening energy security and expanding Ukraine's logistics network.

-NV Business analyzed the contribution of the 55 largest companies of Ukraine to aid to the country from February 24, 2022 to April 2024.
+NV Business analyzed the contribution of the 55 largest companies of Ukraine to aid to the country from 24 February 2022 to April 2024.
 SCM is in first place in terms of contribution.
 In total, this is UAH 8 billion.
 The publication notes that assistance to businesses is not limited to finance.
-In the country, "a new industry of defense tech was born" - the production of products necessary for soldiers.
+In the country, "a new industry of defense tech was born" – the production of products necessary for soldiers.
 For example, SCM produces fortifications, protection for US Abrams tanks, and other things the military needs as part of the Steel Front initiative.
 The Steel Front initiative does not provide offensive materials.

 Mariupol-based Azovstal and Illich Iron and Steel Works, destroyed by Russia, were the backbone of Akhmetov's steel business.
 Other steel companies, Zaporizhstal and Kametstal, had to curtail production significantly.

 By July 2022, Akhmetov's DTEK has lost 70% of renewables facilities and 30% of thermal power generation plants.

-Also, Rinat Akhmetov lost his coke plants in Avdiivka, the Luhanska, Zaporizhia and Kurakhivska thermal power stations and the Kurakhivska Coal Processing Plant.
+Also, Rinat Akhmetov lost his coke plants in Avdiivka, the Luhanska, Zaporizhia and Kurakhivska thermal power stations, and the Kurakhivska Coal Processing Plant.
 In January 2025, Metinvest announced the suspension of operations at the Pokrovske Coal Group.

 In 2023, DTEK commenced operations of the first phase of 565MW Tylihul Wind Power Plant —the world's first wind farm built during a war, situated just 100 km from the front line.